-Garage door springs should be inspected regularly and replaced periodically to ensure your door is always working at its best.
-There are two main types of garage door springs: torsion springs and extension springs.
+Your springs should be inspected regularly and replaced periodically to ensure your door is always working at its best.
+There are two main types of springs that your garage door might have: torsion springs and extension springs.

 Do you know which type your garage door has?

 A torsion spring gets its name from the torque created to lift and lower the door, whether by hand or using a motor and garage door opener.
 The spring coils around the shaft, creating tension on the cables to lift the door and releasing tension to lower the door.

 Torsion springs come in different lengths and sizes, determined by the garage door’s size and dimensions.
 Larger doors can have up to four torsion springs to bear the garage door’s weight, height, and track radius.